facelessuser/coloraide/docs/src/markdown/colors/index.md

     **Inputs**
     :

-        Parsed input and string output formats support all valid CSS forms.
-In addition, we also allow the `#!css-color color()` function format using the custom name `#!css-color --oklab`:
+        Oklab is not currently supported in the CSS spec, the parsed input and string output formats use the `#!css-color color()` function format using the custom name `#!css-color --oklch`:

+        !!! tip "CSS adding Oklch":
+            It seems CSS will be adding Oklab, but we've held off on exposing the official CSS syntax to see there will be any changes in regards to scaling channels, etc.

         ```css-color
-        oklch(l c h / a)          // Oklch function
         color(--oklch l c h / a)  // Color function
         ```